nextstrain/ncov/narratives/ncov_sit-rep_2020-05-15.md

 # [As far as we know, there is only 1 strain of SARS-CoV-2](https://nextstrain.org/ncov/global/2020-05-14?branchLabel=clade&c=clade_membership&d=tree&p=full)

 There have been many reports about multiple "strains" of SARS-CoV-2.
-First, a clarification: when virologists use the word "strain," it often just refers to a handy label so we can all refer to the same group of samples (e.g., our clade labels shown here).
+First, a clarification: when virologists use the word "strain," it often just refers to a useful label so we can all refer to the same group of samples (e.g., our clade labels shown here).
 This does *not* imply any known functional difference.
 <br><br>
 Separately, "strain" can be used to refer to viral genotypes that are functionally distinct, either biologically (e.g., pathogenicity/disease severity) and/or epidemiologically (e.g., transmissibility).
 Importantly, though, determining whether two genotypes actually *are* functionally distinct requires much more experimental, clinical and epidemiological data than we currently have.